scidraw/scidraw.github.com/_posts/2015-05-14-part0-0-backgound-bioinformatics.md

 ## Bioinformatics before NGS --- Computational biology

+In the begining of 21 centry, there are only little sequence exists in the world.
+After the breakthrough in short fragment sequencing technology, a lot of genome sequence come out, bioinformatics/computer become very important in biological analysis.
+Before that, many computation biologist do a large amount of studies in sequence analysis, they try to explain sequence change match Darvin theries.
+You can learn more from [Durbin](https://www.sanger.ac.uk/research/projects/genomeinformatics/#t_ref) in sanger, most of his early study focus on sequence family classification.
+But Durbin have been turn to NGS bioinformatic research, his student He Li and Ruan J. have developed the most popular short read alignment tool: BWA and MAQ.
+(The 2 guys are from BGI, China)

 ## What does bioinformatician actually do?

 ## Stratages to be a good bioinformatician?